bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfCantilever_2KK5NTKab9_g7iM9ioqV$u/Documentation.md

-Indicate the number of cantilever in the OCS supporting system.
+Indicates the number of cantilevers in the OCS supporting system.